elan-ev/simple_nginx_reverse_proxy/README.md

 This means that you can copy additional location configurations in seperate files there and they will be included in the base configuration.
 The role initially copies a `root.conf` file in the locations-folder, but it will not overwrite anything that already exists there.
 Also, if you copy a custom `root.conf` in place, it will not be overwritten by the role.

+### Security and Firewall Related

+This role can enable nginx for firewalld or ufw.
+However, you have to tell it so explicitely by either setting `` or `` to `true`.
+If SELinux is on the system and active, this role automatically enables nginx to act as a reverse proxy.

 ## Example Playbook